 - Then the cheques issued but the deposited for payment, but amount directly deposited in the bank account are recorded

-- Al the transactions like overdraft interest, amount debited by the bank but not recorded in the cash book, cheques and bills dishonored are deducted.
+- All the transactions like overdraft interest, amount debited by the bank but not recorded in the cash book, cheques and bills dishonoured are deducted.

 - All the credits and profit collected by the company and directly deposited in the bank is added.